 2. Using this applet you will test the various combinations of signal and sampling frequency to determine when aliasing occurs.
-Set the sampling frequency to the value shown in Data Table 2-4.
-Set the output low-pass filter to half the sample frequency.
-Examine the reconstructed signal for distortion due to aliasing.
-Record your results in Data Table 2 for the pulse function, in Data Table 3 for the sine function, and in Data Table 4 for the sinc function.
+Record your results in Data Table 2 for a maximum signal frequency of 50 Hz., in Data Table 3 for a maximum signal frequency of 100 Hz., and in Data Table 4 for a maximum signal frequency of 150 Hz.
 Note that there is room in the data tables for you to make comments about the observed spectra.